 George Brown College Student Assistance Fund

-and Winter semester.
+Winter semester.
 In Spring/Summer semester, the applications are available through Financial Assistance Offices at all four campuses.
-The deadline to apply is in the last week in September (for Fall semester), and the last week in January
+The deadline to apply is in the last week in September (for Fall semester), and the last week in January (for Winter

 Please also see Counselling & Career Coaching Services.